Migacz85/web-template/README.md

  - lintering
  - bootstrap

-### Existing Feature
+### Existing Tasks

-You can run current tasks:
+To run tasks type gulp and task name.
+For example: gulp photo Current tasks for this project:

- ├── photo
+ - photo
- ├── delete-photos
+ - delete-photos
- ├── styles
+ - styles
- ├── script
+ - script
- ├─┬ default
- │ └─┬ <series>
+ - default:
- │   ├── script
+     - script
- │   ├── styles
+     - styles
- │   ├── delete-photos
+     - delete-photos
- │   └── photo
+     - photo
- ├── reload
+ - reload
- └── server
+ - server

 ##  How to start ?